lynnlangit/learning-quantum/book/tools/languages.md

 # Quantum Languages and Viz Tools

-The table below shows a sampling of available Quantum programming languages.
+The table below shows a sampling of available Quantum programming languages or libraries.

 | Dialect    | Name     | Vendor    |
 |------------|----------|-----------|